 - respecting the intellectual property rights of others;

 - adhering to the journal’s policies regarding simultaneous submissions;

 - appropriately crediting all authors, other research participants, and funding sources;

 - disclosing any potential conflicts of interest; and

 - notifying the editors and/or publisher of any significant errors discovered after submission or publication.

-- We will promptly investigate any credible allegation of unethical or illegal practices related to an article we have published.
+- We will promptly investigate any credible allegation of unethical or illegal practices related to an article or book review we have published.
 When warranted, we will issue corrections, retractions, and/or apologies, working with the author(s) as appropriate to find the best resolution.

 - Concerns may be reported to the editor (firstname.lastname@example.org) or the Director of the Center for Great Plains Studies, University of Nebraska-Lincoln, USA (email@example.com).